EpicPwner/hello-world/README.md

 2. This one is to see changes between commits.

 3. Changed from a clone in my desktop made using Git Bash. (format - "git clone git://github.com/'username'/'projectname')

+4. In the previous step I pushed the commit from Git Bash (format - "git push -u https://github.com/'username'/'projectname'.git

+And now I will commit a change from Git GUI and push it on github.com